 What are the reviews like?

-Well, let’s see: a perfect 5-star rating on Amazon (where I would recommend buying from), and a 4.7/5 rating over 80 reviews on Callaway’s official website.
-That sounds pretty darn good to me.
-In fact, these are very popular irons and one of Callaway’s biggest successes.
-Reviewers have lauded these irons for their great feel, relatively large sweet spot and crazy long distance.
+Reviewers have lauded them for their great feel, relatively large sweet spot and crazy long distance.
 They’re also a noticeable improvement over the previous model X Hot and X2 Hot irons.

 Those interested can find the iron specifications below.